 The formal open specification.
 JSON schemas, golden test fixtures, HTTP header conventions, and implementers guide.

-Hosted receipt storage, fleet observability, drift analytics, and managed gateway.
-Self-hosted today — all core functionality is open source and free forever.
-Sanna Cloud adds convenience and scale for teams and power users.
+Hosted receipt storage, fleet observability, drift analytics, and managed gateways.
+The open source SDKs stay free forever.
+Cloud adds the convenience and scale layer for teams.

 We'll notify you when Sanna Cloud opens for early users.
 No spam.